tdauth/tenet/README.md

 * We can actually go backwards in time to a negative global clock value (so before the map has even started).
 Everything will disappear which has been created at the time 0.
 * This kind of system allows us to minimize the stored changes and time lines.

+### Limitations

+Not all events in Warcraft III: Reforged can be reversed that easily.
+There are tons of missing natives which require workarounds.
+For example, the training progress for units cannot be changed.
+Spells must be written customly to be reversed etc.
+The system tries to use workarounds to invert as much stuff as possible.
+Other things which can not be reversed, should at least be paused/stopped.

 ### TODO Interactions with inverted objects

+Currently, restored objects will be invulnerable to prevent them from being changed.
 Interacting with inverted items would be fun, too.
 For example a unit can be restored and drop an inverted item at some point.
 If you pick up the inverted item with a non-inverted hero, it should have the inverted effect!